Towards Dynamic-Point Systems on Metric Graphs with Longest Stabilization Time: Conclusions and future work

 \section{Conclusions and future work}

-Asymptotic estimates or an explicit formula for the longest stabilization time of $\mathit{DP}$-systems constructed from set of edges $E$ or the stabilization time for an arbitrary $\mathit{DP}$-system are not known \cite{ChernyshevTolchennikovShafarevich16_BehaviorQuasiParticlesHybridSp_RelGeomGeodesicsAnalyticNT}.
-Theorem~\ref{coro:fin} allows us to reduce the study of the longest stabilization time to the study of only bead graphs of degree not higher than 3.
-It also allows to narrow down the search state if, for given $E$, we want to find the longest stabilization time of $DP(E)$ algorithmically.
+Neither explicit formula nor asymptotic estimates are known for the longest stabilization time of $\mathit{DP}$-systems constructed from set of edges $E$ or for the stabilization time of an arbitrary $\mathit{DP}$-system in the general case \cite{ChernyshevTolchennikovShafarevich16_BehaviorQuasiParticlesHybridSp_RelGeomGeodesicsAnalyticNT}.
+Theorem~\ref{coro:fin} allows us to obtain the longest stabilization time of $DP(E)$ by studying only bead graphs of degree not higher than 3.
+It also allows to narrow down the search state if we want to compute the longest stabilization time algorithmically.

-The proofs are mostly agnostic to the numerical properties of edge lengths and specific structure of the original metric graph.
-Thus, it could be interesting to extend the results to metric graphs with incommensurable edge length by adapting the notion of stabilization using $\varepsilon$-net notion.
+The proofs are mostly agnostic to the numerical properties of edge lengths and specific structure of a metric graph.
+Thus, it allowed us to extend the results to incommensurable metric graphs by adapting the notion of stabilization time using $\varepsilon$-nets.
+It could be interesting to combine the suggested graph surgery with \cite{Chernyshev17_SecondTermNumberPointsMetricGraph}

-Considering the support set of an $LST$-walk, one could hypothesizes that, even absolute difference between longest stabilization time and thus of a linear graph could be arbitrary large (Fig.~\ref{fig:MG_uncuttable}), there is a linear graph with stabilization time not more than two times greater than the longest stabilization time.
+Considering the support set of an $LST$-walk, one could hypothesizes that, even the absolute difference between longest stabilization time of $DP(E)$ and set of linear graphs built from $E$ could be arbitrary large (Fig.~\ref{fig:MG_uncuttable}), there is always a linear graph with stabilization time not more than two times shorter than the longest stabilization time in $DP(E)$.